RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/AccountMain.md

 public class Account {

-    // limit can only be set once e.g. in the constructor private final double limit;
+    // final: limit can only be set once e.g. in the constructor private final double limit;

+...

 public static void main(String[] args) {
         Account a = new Account("Robert", "123-R");